-The herpes simplex virus (which causes cold sores) never leaves the body after an initial (primary) infection.
+The herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+This very contagious viral infection... read more (which causes cold sores) never leaves the body after an initial (primary) infection.
 Instead, the virus remains in a dormant (inactive) stage in the nerves.
-Sometimes, the virus reactivates and causes further symptoms.
+Sometimes, the virus reactivates and causes a recurrence and further symptoms.

 Primary herpes simplex eye infections usually occur in children and cause a mild keratoconjunctivitis, which is inflammation of the cornea and of the conjunctiva (the membrane that lines the eyelids and covers the white of the eye).

-Symptoms of a reactivation include eye pain, tearing, redness, a feeling like a foreign object is in the eye (foreign body sensation), and sensitivity to bright light.
+Symptoms of a reactivation include tearing, redness, a feeling like a foreign object is in the eye (foreign body sensation), and sensitivity to bright light.
 Rarely, the infection worsens and the cornea swells, making vision hazy.
 The more often the infection recurs, the more likely is further damage to the surface of the cornea.
-Several recurrences may result in the formation of deep ulcers, permanent scarring, and numbness of the eye surface.
+Several recurrences may result in the formation of deep ulcers, permanent scarring, blood vessels that grow onto the cornea, and numbness of the eye surface.

-To diagnose a herpes simplex infection, a doctor examines the eye with a slit lamp.
+To diagnose a herpes simplex infection, a doctor examines the eye with a slit lamp What Is a Slit Lamp? (an instrument that enables doctors to examine the eye under high magnification).
 During the examination, the doctor may put drops in the eyes that contain a yellow-green dye called fluorescein.
 The fluorescein dye temporarily stains the damage in the cornea a bright green, making it possible for the doctor to see a damaged area that is not otherwise visible.

 Treatment of herpes simplex keratitis should be started as soon as possible.

-The doctor may prescribe an antiviral eye drop, such as trifluridine or ganciclovir.
+The doctor may prescribe an antiviral drug, such as trifluridine eye drop or ganciclovir eye gel.

-Deep infections that cause a lot of inflammation may require use of corticosteroid drops and drops that dilate the eye, such as atropine or scopolamine.
+Deep infections that cause a lot of inflammation may require use of corticosteroid drops.

 Occasionally, to help speed healing, an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders) gently swabs the cornea with a soft cotton-tipped applicator to remove infected and damaged cells.